pixijs/guides/docs/production/performance-tips.md

 - Masks can be expensive if too many are used: e.g., 100s of masks will really slow things down
 - Axis-aligned Rectangle masks are the fastest (as the use scissor rect)
 - Graphics masks are second fastest (as they use the stencil buffer)
-- Sprite masks are the third fastest (they uses filters) - really expensive do not use too many in your scene!
+- Sprite masks are the third fastest (they uses filters).
+They are really expensive.
+Do not use too many in your scene!

 ### Filters